SHIVAM19802/Banking-Server-using-Tkinter-in-Python/README.md

 id - shivam
 passwd - shivam19

-Customer Credentials are:
-id- 1237
-passwd- 1234

-You can check the databse for admin and customer for further details.
+You can check the databse for admin and customer for further details or else you can first login as admin then can create new bank accounts and then use them for services like deposite, withdrwal, pin change, profile update etc.